Can I Add My Parents to My Health Insurance?

 Should You Add a Parent to Your Health Insurance Plan?

-Adding a parent to your employer plan simplifies their coverage logistics and keeps them on a network you already know.
-But the option only exists for parents who qualify as IRS tax dependents, and only on employer plans that explicitly allow it.
-Your premium will increase and Medicare-eligible parents can't be added at all.
+Add a parent to your employer plan only if three conditions are met: your parent qualifies as your IRS tax dependent, your employer's plan explicitly allows it and your parent is not yet eligible for Medicare.
+That option is limited to parents who qualify as IRS tax dependents on employer plans that explicitly allow it.
+Your premium will increase, and Medicare-eligible parents can't be added at all.

 Benefits and Disadvantages of Adding Parents